-The main road to camp, Highway 236, has been closed to restrict access to the nearby Big Basin Redwoods State Park.
-This closure initially limited our access somewhat, but partially reopened late this summer.
-Since the fire, the Council has been working to clean up fire debris, hazardous waste, and burned building materials and to remove hazard trees that were severely burned.
-This process is ongoing and will take many more months.
-Over the next couple of weekends, skilled volunteers will be entering camp to restore some electrical infrastructure to restart one of our two wells.
-This will provide much needed water for fire suppression and additional camp remediation operations planned for the future.
+The main road to camp, Highway 236, was initially closed by San Mateo County for hazard tree removal and repairs.
+This closure limited our access to camp for almost two years.
+It has been partially reopened and we have more access to the camp property.
+We have been working to clean up fire debris, hazardous waste, and burned building materials and to remove hazard trees that were severely burned or infected with a fungus.
+Work on restoration of some electrical infrastructure to restart one of our two wells that will provide much needed water for fire suppression and additional camp remediation operations is moving forward.

 What are the plans to reopen Cutter Scout Reservation?

-We hope to reopen camp to unit weekend camping as soon as we can reestablish basic electrical and water service and to clear roadways and campsites of the dangerous hazard trees.
-Our first priority is to ensure that the Camp will be safe for Scouts to camp on the property.
-Initial work will include refurbishing the Troop Services Building (TSB), pool shower house, and pool.
-We’ll also be restoring lost roadways, trails, and campsites.
-This hard work will most likely continue into the spring and summer of 2023.
+We hope to reopen camp to unit weekend camping as soon as we can reestablish basic electrical and water service, rebuild roadways, and clear campsites and any main areas of the dangerous hazard trees.
+Initial work will also include refurbishing the Troop Services Building (TSB), pool shower house, and pool.
+We’ll continue to restore lost roadways, trails, and campsites.
+This hard work will most likely continue into 2024.

 What are the long-term plans for Cutter Scout Reservation?